Soldering Precious Metals

 What a jeweler calls soldering, would be called welding in non-precious metals.
 The basic procedure calls for taking the two pieces of metal that are to be joined, and placing them together.
 The solder is usually the same metal, but an alloy with a lower melting temperature than the pieces it is intended to bond.
 When the metal is heated to a high enough temperature, the molecules expand leaving space between them.
 At this moment, the solder melts and flows into those spaces.
 When the metal cools, you have one solid piece.

 When metal get worked, bent, stretched, hammered, etc., it gets progressively harder.
-This has advantages, such as strengthening …
+This has advantages, such as strengthening the prongs that hold a …